 This is great knowledge because you can place these plants around where you sit outside, as well as plant them around your vegetables so that bugs will leave them alone too (bees, wasps, and other pollinating insects not included of course).

 I have pulled together a great list of insect repelling plants that you can use in and around your house to help keep mosquitoes and other insect pests away.
 They vary in strength, but all of them work great.

 *Funny Note: they do not all work on slugs.
 I put Marigolds throughout my vegetable garden and they are the slugs’ favorite meal.
 At least it keeps them from eating the other plants. *sigh*

 A lot of these can be used for: cooking, in soaps, in beauty products like facial cleansers, skin toners or deodorants, and for medicinal purposes.
 I’ve made note of different uses with each plant below.

 I’ve also added some affiliate links to plants or seeds that you can buy online and have delivered to your home, though double check where exactly they are coming from.
-I’ve bought from some, but not all of these companies.
 You can also find them in your local green houses.
-They are harder to find in larger chain stores that just carry the same ol’ same ol’.
+They are harder to find in larger chain stores.

 20 Insect Repelling Plants